Water Facts Blog

 Wastewater treatment plants (WWTPs) produce a variety of odors, including hydrogen sulfide (H2S), mercaptans, ammonia, and amines.
 These odors can be unpleasant and even harmful to human health.
 Wastewater odor control is important to protect public health and the environment.

-In addition to the methods mentioned above, there are a few other things that can be done to control wastewater odors.
-These include:
+In addition to the methods mentioned above, there are a few other things that can be done to control wastewater odors:

 • Properly maintaining the WWTP to prevent leaks and spills.